indigo-astronomy/indigo/indigo_drivers/dome_talon6ror/README.md

 * Talon6ROR

-Device is present on startup.
+Single device is present on the first startup (no hot-plug support).
+Additional devices can be configured on runtime.

 ## Supported platforms